next-book/dev-book/content/reading.md

 <p>We boast that we belong to the Nineteenth Century and are making the most rapid strides of any nation.
 But consider how little this village does for its own culture.
 I do not wish to flatter my townsmen, nor to be flattered by them, for that will not advance either of us.
-We need to be provoked⁠—goaded like oxen, as we are, into a trot.
+We need to be provoked—goaded like oxen, as we are, into a trot.
 We have a comparatively decent system of common schools, schools for infants only; but excepting the half-starved Lyceum in the winter, and latterly the puny beginning of a library suggested by the State, no school for ourselves.
 We spend more on almost any article of bodily aliment or ailment than on our mental aliment.
 It is time that we had uncommon schools, that we did not leave off our education when we begin to be men and women.
-It is time that villages were universities, and their elder inhabitants the fellows of universities, with leisure⁠—if they are, indeed, so well off⁠—to pursue liberal studies the rest of their lives.
+It is time that villages were universities, and their elder inhabitants the fellows of universities, with leisure—if they are, indeed, so well off—to pursue liberal studies the rest of their lives.
 Shall the world be confined to one Paris or one Oxford forever?
 Cannot students be boarded here and get a liberal education under the skies of Concord?
 Can we not hire some Abelard to lecture to us?